subamanis/mezura/README.md

 - The program assumes that if a line contains any odd number of the same string symbols, then this is an open multiline string.
 This works for most cases but it may create inaccuracies, for example if a line in python has """ then the program will consider a multiline string everything until the next " symbol and not the next """ symbol.
 If a language doesn't support multiline strings, then you would not expect to see odd number of string symbols either way in a valid syntnax.

-- A language can only have either one or two string symbols not more.
+- A language can only have either one or two string symbols, not more.